• Skip to primary navigation

 While visiting, we recommend going on a guided tour or self-guided audio tour to learn more about those who have shaped Arkansas and the history behind this building.

-Location: 500 Woodlane St.
+Location: 500 Woodlane St. // MAP

 Explore the Historical Clinton Presidential Library

-The William J. Clinton Presidental Library is one of my favorite historical places to visit in Little Rock.
+The William J. Clinton Library & Museum is one of my favorite historical places to visit in Little Rock.
 Not only does it have a ton of history about the Clinton family, but also contains over 10,000 artifacts from Clinton’s political accomplishments.
 My favorite exhibits are Hillary’s dresses and the replica of the Oval Office.

 After visiting the museum be sure to take some time to view the monuments and memorials outside of the museum.
 The first is the Anne Frank Tree, which is a small tree with a powerful message.
 The Clinton Library is one of 11 sites to receive one of the saplings saved from Anne’s tree.
-On the memorial plaque it says “as the saplings flourish, they will become living memorials to Anne’s desire for peace and acceptance.”
+On the memorial plaque it says “As the saplings flourish, they will become living memorials to Anne’s desire for peace and acceptance.”

-Location: 1200 President Clinton Ave
+Location: 1200 President Clinton Ave // MAP

 Walk Around the River Market District